ridiculousfish/regress/README.md

 - An API for replacing a string while substituting in capture groups (e.g. with `$1`)
 - An API for escaping a string to make it a literal
 - Implementing `std::str::pattern::Pattern`
-- The `tester` binary needs some real usage.

 ### Missing Performance Optimizations